EPFLRocketTeam/BellaLuiGSE/README.md

 There are 2 ways of flashing the Hostboards, each used for different applications.\
 * **Run**: This is used to flash the Hostboard with the software for it to run on its own, without the debugger.
   - When this method is used, the software will restart automatically when the Hostboard is powered.
-  - To Run the software on the Hostboard, press Run->Run, or the Green Play Icon in the toolbar
+  - To Run the software on the Hostboard, press Run->Run, or the Green Play Icon in the toolbar.
 * **Debug**: This is used, as the name implies, to debug the software.
   - The program does not stay on the MCU when the debugger is disconnected, and will not start again when the Hostboard is powered on.
-  - To debug the software on the Hostboard, press Run->Debug, or the Bug Icon in the toolbar
+  - To debug the software on the Hostboard, press Run->Debug, or the Bug Icon in the toolbar.

 ## Miscellaneous

-### Authors
+### Author
 * [Lucas Pallez](https://www.linkedin.com/in/lucas-pallez-37b47b1a4/)

 ### Acknowledgments